-The COVID-19 outbreak has brought a drastic change in the working patterns of law firms and legal departments.
+The COVID-19 outbreak has brought a drastic change in the working patterns of the legal industry.
 Embracing remote work, legal back-office services, and other techniques is now becoming prevalent in the legal arena.
-Still, firms must stay vigilant amid the current crisis as the pandemic can cause lasting damages to the way legal professionals operate.
+Still, firms should stay vigilant amid the current crisis.
+It seems that the pandemic can cause lasting damages to the way legal professionals operate.

-For example, the work-life balance may further disintegrate in the long-term due to the COVID-19 pandemic as seasoned attorneys who have been around for a lengthy time recount that the work-life balance has already been a concern in the legal profession for a few decades.
+For example, the work-life balance may further disintegrate in the long-term due to the COVID-19 pandemic.
+We can see many seasoned attorneys who have been around are prioritizing work-life balance more.

 The Impact of Covid-19 on the Legal Sector

 The SRA data shows the number of regulated legal firms decreased by 1.9% between December 2019 and December 2020 (from 10,278 to 10,080), with 539 firms closing and new 426 openings.
 However, Legal Aid firms have suffered the most, with over 70 shutting down since April 2020.

 In addition, the CLC has reported that they regulated 11 fewer practices by the end of 2020 more than earlier.
 The latest ONS Monthly Business Survey reported that turnover of other UK services decreased by 14% in 2020.
 Still, the annual turnover of legal services in the UK remained the same.

 1. Transactional Practices to Suffer the Most

 The cuts due to the covid-19 disruption affected support workers a lot.
 Many legal firms had to close their offices following state governments’ orders when the nonessential industries were shut down.
 This created doubt in many law firms whether they will ever reopen or not.